|

 English language as there are many grammatical rules that need to be

 learnt.
-Before teaching spelling your child must know their
+Before teaching spelling your child must know their letter sounds

 (not to be confused with learning the alphabet, which is required, but